fluentnumbers/obsidian-quartz/content/meta/Productivity hacks.md

 ## Tricks
 - A trick to getting started is just to tell yourself you're just going to do 5 minutes and then you can stop.
 To help with this you can leave a typo in your last commit then your first task is to `git commit --amend` to fix it.
 Or you can leave a unit test failing with a trivial fix.
 Anything to just get you to open the editor and start typing. https://www.reddit.com/r/productivity/comments/13m5cxh/how_do_i_get_into_a_flow_state_at_work/
+- ==vigorously delete from your feed any content creators, who post bullshit, AI-generated slope, anything that thrives on people FOMO==
+- learn to distinguish news and events.
+Events do have consequences.
+News are irrelevant.

 ## Resources